Tuition and Expenses

 - All students pay fees in addition to tuition.
 These fees help pay for student activities, entry into sporting, musical and social events on campus.
 In addition, special fees may apply to some course work, parking, auditing, etc.

 - Room and board costs vary depending on your choice of accommodations.
-All international students are required to purchase the 19 meal plan when living on campus.
+All international students are required to purchase the 19 meals a week dining plan when living on campus.

-- The North Dakota University System Office requires ALL international students to purchase a health insurance policy.
+- The North Dakota University System Office requires ALL international students purchase a health insurance policy approved by the North Dakota State Board of Higher Education.
+The approved health insurance policy also meets all requirements of the Federal government's Affordable Healthcare Act.
 The cost of the insurance policy is added to your bill when you register for courses.
-Canadian students are exempt from this policy.
+Canadian and Norwegian students are exempt from this policy.

 - Spending money